1989 Pacific hurricane season: Tropical Storm Henriette

 On August 12, a tropical wave formed in the Pacific Ocean. it steadily organized into the twelfth tropical depression of the season early on August 14.
 It slowly strengthened and was named Henriette after strengthening into a tropical storm.
 After peaking with winds of 50 mph (85 km/h) and a peak pressure of 1000 mbar on August 15, wind shear immediately began to weaken the tropical cyclone.
 On August 16, after becoming devoid of any convection, it was downgraded into tropical depression status on August 16.
 Henriette degenerated into a remnant low on August 17.
 The low persisted for a few more days until completely dissipating.

 Tropical Storm Juliette

 A surge in convection in the monsoon trough caused by nearby Hurricane Ismael interacted with a tropical wave to form the thirteenth tropical depression of the season on August 21.
 Due to the small distance of 621 mi between the cyclones, the depression followed Ismael.
 Despite strong wind shear caused by Ismael, the depression strengthened into Tropical Storm Juliette on August 22 as a strong burst of convection occurred.
 After Ismael dissipated, steering currents collapsed, and Juliette moved over cool waters in the open ocean for several days.
 In addition, strong wind shear took toll on the system.
 The low had completely dissipated during the evening of August 25.
-Juliette never impacted land.